acoppes/acoppes/site/_drafts/participatingacau.markdown

 There were no specific guidelines in how or what to evaluate either, just a high level contest rules, so even the committee didn't necessarily follow the same approach when evaluating.

-The process we followed was to make our evaluations separately, and once we had our own results we did a remote meeting (we are from different countries) to compare and decide the final selection.
+The process we followed was to make our evaluations separately, and once we had them, we did a meeting to compare and decide the final selection.
 For some project it was more direct since we were pretty aligned and for others we discussed a bit more but the contest rules helped us.

 You can check [here in ACAU](https://www.acau.gub.uy/innovaportal/v/353/1/acau/ya-estan-disponibles-los-resultados-de-la-convocatoria-para-desarrollo-de-videojuegos-2024.html) to see the results of this grant with the list of selected projects.